massive-oss/minject/README.md

 minject
 =======

 A macro enhanced Haxe port of Till Schneidereit's AS3 Swift Suspenders IOC library.
+Please note that this is a port of SwiftSuspenders v1, as the API has changed significantly in v2.

-For more information see [the original documentation](http://github.com/tschneidereit/SwiftSuspenders)
+For more information see [the original documentation](https://github.com/tschneidereit/SwiftSuspenders/blob/the-past/README.textile).

-You can download an example of minject usage [here](http://github.com/downloads/massiveinteractive/minject/example.zip)
+You can download an example of minject usage [here](http://github.com/downloads/massiveinteractive/minject/example.zip).

+Haxe specific documentation coming soon!